KFChinese/Golang-Learning/README.md

 # Golang-Learning
-Learning About the Golang Language
+Learning About the Golang Language with Hackerrank.